We place all of our releases here:

 |Dynamic EDC Editor (Enventor)||1.0.0|

-A more comprehensive list of efl applications can be found in the wiki.
+A more comprehensive list of efl applications and source repositories can be found in Gitea.

 We provide original source code “tarballs” as the canonical release of what we make.
 It is left up to distributions and individuals to make specific packages to their operating system.
 See your distribution packages for details.